Vijay Daita

 LLM Optimization

-• Optimized speculative decoding for code editing using HuggingFace Transformers and PyTorch with researchers at UIUC, and integrated it into the custom GUIx/twitter
+• Optimized speculative decoding for code editing using HuggingFace Transformers and PyTorch with researchers at UIUC, and integrated it into a custom GUI developed for VSCodedetails

 • Wrote and evaluated custom CUDA kernels for block-sparse attention and flash-decodingvdaita/ece408-final-project